hashkrish/se2001-notes/question_papers/23t2/quiz2/set_2.md

 ### Explanation

-- All the sleep processes are run in background, thus they dont block each other and are all started in parallel
+- All the sleep processes are run in background, thus they don't block each other and are all started in parallel
 - After 5 seconds the only sleep commands still running in background are those that have sleep values more than 5 seconds, which are `6`, `7`, and `12`.
 - Thus, 3 processes will keep running.